email@example.com | www.xilinx.com/university

 See the Platforms page for more information

 Open Hardware 2020

-Xilinx FPGA and SOC
+Xilinx University Program FPGA and SOC University Design contest

 The Xilinx Open Hardware Design Contest gives students the opportunity to showcase their technical and creative skills.

-A prize of €1500 will be awarded to the best PhD, and under-graduate project in each category (4 prizes in total).
+A €1,500 cash prize will be awarded to the best entries in each category.

 The best entry in the compute acceleration category will also win an Alveo or equivalent board for their university.